bwilliams-data/bwilliams-data/README.md

-- I have 8 years experience specializing in data, investing, and finance.
+- Github page of @bwilliams-data focusing on R, Google Trends, and Financial Analysis
-- @bwilliams-data
+- #rstats

 <!---